 Cook eggs on a trivet or in a steamer basket in the Instant Pot for 2 minutes on high pressure, then quick release and plunge into a large bowl of ice cold water to cool immediately.

-Cook eggs on the stovetop by placing in a saucepan covered with cold water to the top.
-Bring to a boil over high heat, and once the water comes to a boil, boil for 2 minutes.
+OR Cook eggs on the stovetop by placing in a saucepan covered with cold water to the top.
+Bring to a boil over high heat, and once the water comes to a boil, boil for 4 minutes.
 Immediately plunge cooked eggs into a large bowl of ice cold water after the 2 minutes.

 Assemble and Cook Scotch Eggs